Get a property report and suburb profile for any property in Westlake

 Westlake demographics

-Westlake, located in the western suburbs of Brisbane, is a serene and family-friendly area known for its leafy streets and community-oriented atmosphere.
-With a population of 4,547, Westlake offers a peaceful retreat from the hustle and bustle of the city while still providing convenient access to urban amenities.
-The median age of 43 suggests a mature community, with many residents likely to be established professionals and families who appreciate the suburb's tranquil environment and spacious homes.
+Westlake, located in the western suburbs of Brisbane, is a serene and family-friendly area known for its leafy streets and community-oriented lifestyle.
+With a population of 4,547, Westlake offers a peaceful suburban environment that appeals to families and those seeking a quieter pace of life.
+The median age of 43 suggests a mature community, with many residents likely to be established professionals and families who appreciate the suburb's tranquil setting and proximity to essential amenities.

 Westlake infrastructure, key developments and investment opportunities